Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 Our work [DVP-MVS++](https://arxiv.org/abs/2506.13215), a multi-view stereo method that integrates depth-normal-edge priors and visibility guidance for robust 3D Reconstruction, has been accepted by ***IEEE Transactions on Circuits and Systems for Video Technology***!
 - *2025.10*: &nbsp;🎉🎉 We propose [Video-STAR](https://arxiv.org/abs/2510.08480), a powerful Tool-Augmented Agentic RL approach for Thinking with Videos.
 On open-vocabulary action recognition benchmarks like K-400 and HMDB-51, our 3B VLM achieves nearly 40% accuracy improvement over base models!🔥
 - *2025.09*: &nbsp;🎉🎉 Our work [HALF-GS](https://arxiv.org/abs/2506.09518), an efficient dynamic 3D reconstruction framework combining sparse anchors, self-supervised guidance, and hierarchical propagation to improve reconstruction quality and temporal consistency, has been accepted by ***NeurIPS 2025***!
 - *2025.09*: &nbsp;🎉🎉 We propose [AutoDrive-R²](https://arxiv.org/abs/2509.01944v1), Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving.
 We're also honored that our work was featured by [AutoDrive Heart (自动驾驶之心)](https://mp.weixin.qq.com/s/7y0-CMAkls16iumNK3mlXg)!
 - *2025.08*: &nbsp;🎉🎉 Our work [Re-Align](https://taco-group.github.io/Re-Align/) has been accepted by ***EMNLP 2025 Main Conference***!
 - *2025.08*: &nbsp;🎉🎉 I will serve as the Program Committee for AAAI 2026!.
 - *2025.07*: &nbsp;🎉🎉 Our work on [Generalizable Medical Vision](https://ieeexplore.ieee.org/document/11080080) has been ***Accepted*** by ***IEEE Transactions on Medical Imaging***.
-- *2025.06*: &nbsp;🎉🎉 We propose [DVP-MVS++](https://arxiv.org/abs/2506.13215), a multi-view stereo method that integrates depth-normal-edge priors and visibility guidance for robust 3D Reconstruction, which is now available on ArXiv!
 - *2025.05*: &nbsp;🎉🎉 Our work [CLIMD](https://arxiv.org/abs/2508.01594) has been ***Early Accepted*** by ***MICCAI 2025*** (Top 9%).
 - *2025.03*: &nbsp;🎉🎉 Excited to propose my first-author work [DecAlign](https://taco-group.github.io/DecAlign/), a novel cross-modal decoupling and alignment framwork for multimodal representation learning, which is now available on ArXiv!
 - *2024.11*: &nbsp;🎉🎉 Excited to propose my first-author work [DynCIM](https://arxiv.org/abs/2503.06456), a novel dynamic multimodal curriculum learning framework in addressing cross-modal competition and imbalances, which is now available on ArXiv!